 - A fire engine (or pumper) is the apparatus that carries hose and water to a fire.
 An engine carries over 3,000 feet of fire hose in various sizes, a 2,000 gallons per minute pump and 500 gallons of water in a tank.
 Once the tank water is used (which usually takes less than 2 minutes of firefighting) the engine must be connected to an external water source (a fire hydrant).
 A fire truck (or hook and ladder) is essentially a giant toolbox.
 It carries specially trained personnel and tools, which are used for search and rescue, vehicle extrication, structural collapse rescue and several hundred feet of ladders including a 100-foot hydraulic aerial ladder.
 At fires, a truck’s primary function is to ventilate the structure and perform search and rescue inside the structure.

 - The Burbank Fire Department staffs each engine and truck with 3 or 4 personnel.

-The Burbank Fire Department responds to many types of emergencies.
-Some of the calls include medical emergencies, structure fires, vehicle accidents, hazardous materials incidents and odor investigations.
-The Verdugo Fire Communications Center Annual Report provides a current breakdown of the Department's responses.
+- The Burbank Fire Department responds to many types of calls including medical emergencies, structure fires, vehicle accidents, hazardous materials incidents and odor investigations.

-CERT stands for Community Emergency Response Team and provides a series of classes that is offered to the public for a fee.
-The classes cover topics such as disaster preparedness, Incident Command System principles and disaster response skills.
-For more information, please visit www.burbankfirecorps.org.
+- CERT stands for Community Emergency Response Team.
+The CERT class is offered to the public for a partially refundable fee.
+The class cover topics such as emergency preparedness and disaster response skills.
+For more information, please visit www.BurbankCERT.org.